marchellll/marchell.xyz/README.md

 ## Creating a new blog post

 Create a new file with new file format `YYYYMMDD_HHMMSS_post.md` in `src/posts` directory.
 And add frontmatter to the file.
+TODO: build a cli to create a new post.
 ```bash

 echo "---